-Re-Use of PCT Removals for Energy.
-The estimated biomass removed in 2025 through implementation of this policy was added to Table 1 at the front of this appendix for use in policy options that require biomass, including FAW-2.
+Precommercial Thinning.
+For PCT the estimated theoretical biomass removed in 2025 through implementation of this policy was noted on Table 1 at the front of this appendix.
+For use in policy options that require biomass, including FAW-2, the TWG assumes that the biomass would only be available at an extraordinarily high cost.
 The policy design calls for 4,000 acres of PCT in 2010; 8,000-10,000 acres annually by 2015; and then maintaining 6,000 acres of PCT annually from 2025 onward.
 It is assumed that these goals are incremental to any BAU PCT activity in the coastal forest.
-Table 1-1 provides a summary of coastal forest inventory data from the US Forest Service.14
+Table 1-1 provides a summary of coastal forest inventory data from the US Forest Service.15